comworkio/comwork-cloud-wiki/README.md

 It allows to provide cloud SaaS services like [code](https://code.comwork.io) or [wordpress](https://wpaas.comwork.io) in a "IaC" (infrastructure as code) way: you'll get access to a private [comwork gitlab](https://gitlab.comwork.io) repository that contains ansible roles and playbooks you'll be able to maintain.
 The modification on this repositories will automatically be applied in your instances.

+The instance are hosted on Scaleway for now (but we intend to propose multiple cloud providers in the future).

 ## Table of content

 [[_TOC_]]